-- Ensure that the Table to Update field has the name of the table you wish to update as its value. - From the Column to Update drop down menu select the previously added column 'NewPostcode' making sure the Get Value from Table is the same table as in the Table to Update field. - Click the Assist button.
+- Click Table and then the Update column tab. - Ensure that the Table to Update field has the name of the table you wish to update as its value. - From the Column to Update drop down menu select the previously added column 'NewPostcode' making sure the Get Value from Table is the same table as in the Table to Update field.